niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### tags
-34. `bos tags`: This commands allows you to create custom tags to categorize your peers.
+This commands allows you to create custom tags to categorize your peers.
 You can create a tag name of your choice and add pubkeys of nodes to the tags.
   - Options:
     - `tagname`: Enter a tagname you want to create or an existing tag that you already have.
   - Flags: